Beatrice Morgari

-Beatrice Morgari (1858, Turin – 1936, Turin) was an Italian painter, mainly of genre subjects, often depicting intimate family scenes.
+Beatrice Morgari Vezzetti (Turin, 1858–1936) was an Italian painter, mainly of genre subjects, often depicting intimate family scenes.

 She was born into a family of painters including her uncle Rodolfo Morgari, who was professor at the Accademia Albertina.
 Her father was Paolo Emilio Morgari.
 Her brother Luigi Morgari was also a painter.
 She exhibited in 1880 at Turin: Curiosetta and a design for a tapestry.